101 – University of Guelph

 We admit high school (semester 1) applicants to the fall semester only.

-January 15, 2021: Turfgrass Management – applications received after this date will be considered only as space allows.
+January 13, 2022: Turfgrass Management – we will consider applications received after this date only as space allows.
 (February 15 is the deadline for supporting documents.)

-June 1, 2021: This is the residence application deadline if you are entering semester 1 in
+June 1, 2022: Residence application and deposit deadline – if you are entering semester 1 in

 Supplementary Application Information